-We specialize in counseling for the trauma of infertility and its treatment, pregnancy loss, and assisted reproduction including IVF, inseminations, donor eggs, donor sperm, donor embryos, and gestational surrogacy.
+We specialize in counseling for the trauma of infertility and its treatment, pregnancy loss, and assisted reproduction including IVF, inseminations, donor eggs, donor sperm, donor embryos, and gestational surrogacy, as well as premature delivery.
 We know how challenging the family building journey can be.
 We have lived it ourselves.
 We can help you with the depression, anxiety, and relationship problems that go along with just trying to have a family.
 We can help you make decisions about what to do, where to do it, and when to do it.

 We also specialize in the trauma of pregnancy loss.
 We will be with you and your partner throughout the journey from grief, to recovery, to hope about your future.
 Things may be very dark for you right now.
 We will help the sunshine return to your life.

 Dr. Deborah Simmons has provided specializing counseling for infertility-related trauma and pregnancy loss for more than 20 years.
 She works with fertility clinics, OB/GYN clinics, surrogacy agencies, and egg donor agencies around the country.
 She consults to the Center for Reproductive Medicine in Minneapolis.
 She loves helping people with decision-making about what path to choose to get to parenting.
 Dr. Simmons provides psychoeducation to all who seek to be parents, whether this is by using IUIs, IVF, donor eggs, donor sperm, donor embryos, or gestational surrogacy.
 She evaluates gestational carriers and egg donors.
 She offers clinical hypnosis, EMDR, cognitive behavioral therapy, couples therapy, and energy work.
 She is also working in the area of fertility preservation with women who have been diagnosed with cancer and with transgender men and women who wish to be parents.